horfee/MAS86Deployer/README.md

 - Install IBM Common Services operator, Operand Lifecycle Manager
 - Cert-manager (without ClusterIssuer : you will have to create your own before continuing if you want to have valid certificates)
 - IBM Suite License Service (AppPoints Server)
+- Kafka (using Strimzi operator) : it is not a prerequisite for MAS Core but necessary for IOT and MAS Manage (to enable MIF services using messaging queues)

 ## MAS Core
 MAS Core needs some software to be completely setup.
 When installing MAS Core, you can interact / setup the integration in 2 ways.